Oren14/Seattle-Airbnb-Exploration/README.md

 I think AirBnB's data is really interesting, it can support conclusions we already expect and help us find new ons.
 It was a pleaser to share the <br>
 insights I found, I did expect to see summertime more expensive but didnt to find that cleanliness is so important!

-This is the post I wrote about my conclusions: https://medium.com/@orengutman10/airbnb-in-seattle-a-quick-look-at-the-data-d9f17feb4400
+This is the post I wrote about my conclusions: <br>
+https://medium.com/@orengutman10/airbnb-in-seattle-a-quick-look-at-the-data-d9f17feb4400

 ## 6 Acknowledgements: